|

 life, which together with the above mentioned group, decisively changes the rate of

 employment as well as the labour force share in the different sectors of production.
-The category "Communal Services" is unclear.
-It

 presumably includes work in the third sector, where the number of hours worked is often